maxdemaio/Flack/README.md

 # Flack
-An online messaging service where one can send and receive messages in real time
+An online messaging service where one can send and receive messages in real time.